 Appendix C. Boot options reference

 This section contains information about some of the boot options that you can use to modify the default behavior of the installation program.
-For Kickstart and advanced boot options, see the Performing an advanced RHEL installation document.
+For Kickstart and advanced boot options, see the Boot options for RHEL installer document.

 C.1.
 Installation source boot options

-This section contains information about the various installation source boot options.
+This section describes various installation source boot options.

 inst.repo=boot option specifies the installation source, that is, the location providing the package repositories and a valid